cloudtnt-rcl/RCL.CloudTnT.Express.Guides/specification.md

 1.4.1 [W3C Decentralized Identifiers (DIDs)](https://www.w3.org/TR/did-1.1/) are used to uniquely identify Issuers and Holders.

 1.4.2 DIDs are created using the [did:jwk method](https://github.com/quartzjer/did-jwk/blob/main/spec.md).
-This is the only method supported to verify signatures
+This is the only DID method supported.

 1.4.3 When creating a did:jwk, the [RSA](https://datatracker.ietf.org/doc/html/rfc8017) cryptographic algorithm should be used with a 2048 bit key size.
 Only RSA asymmetric keys are supported.